 We have him to thank for expressions such as 'heart of gold', 'a murder most foul' and 'it's greek to me'.
 It seems that even back in the day Shakespeare's plays where difficult to understand for the audience.

-Expect to see intrigue, murder, limping and a deadly lack of horses in this year’s Aalborg University Shakespeare Company production.
+Expect to see banter, match-making, match-breaking and a whole lot of drinking in this year’s Aalborg University Shakespeare Company production.

 Christian has been an active member of AaUSC for the last three years, and has walked the board in three vastly different shapes.
 From the not-quite-so-foolish fool Touchstone, to Romeo (you may have heard of him) to finally the murderous James Tyrell last year.